Rules

 1. parameters of the application regarding production, spacing, setback, use or location of use are not consistent with District Rules and Management Plan;

-A. If the Board comes into possession of information not previously available to the Board and which would have been of material significance in the Board's original decision, following notice and hearing the Board may cancel, change conditions, or let stand the permit.
+A. If the Board comes into possession of information not previously available to the Board and which would have been of material significance in the Board's original decision, following notice and hearing, the Board may cancel, change conditions, or let stand the permit.

-C. Each permit shall state that it will automatically terminate within a specified time period unless a well has been completed and placed into production within that specified periodExcept as provided below, once a permit is issued pursuant to an application to drill a well, it remains valid for a period of twenty-four (24) months for municipalities or public water suppliers and for a period of six (6) months for all other water users, after which time if the well is not drilled the permit is cancelled and a new application process shall be initiated.
-Upon written request by permittees permits may be extended by the Board, for reasonable cause shown, for an additional six months No permit shall be granted for a period exceeding five years before commencement of production unless the applicant submits a specific request for a longer development period with the original application and includes therewith supporting justification, including detailed plans, engineering studies and specific timetables establishing the necessity for additional time.
+C. Each permit shall state that it will automatically terminate within a specified time period unless a well has been completed and placed into production within that specified period.
+Except as provided below, once a permit is issued pursuant to an application to drill a well, it remains valid for a period of twenty-four (24) months for municipalities or public water suppliers and for a period of six (6) months for all other water users, after which time if the well is not drilled the permit is cancelled and a new application process shall be initiated.
+Upon written request by permittees, permits may be extended by the Board, for reasonable cause shown, for an additional six months.
+No permit shall be granted for a period exceeding five years before commencement of production unless the applicant submits a specific request for a longer development period with the original application and includes therewith supporting justification, including detailed plans, engineering studies and specific timetables establishing the necessity for additional time.
 The District may require the permittee to provide periodic progress reports, and may provide for cancellation of the permit if the permittee is not in compliance with the conditions and time schedule set forth in its application and/or permit or has evidenced intent that the water will not be used for the purposes or in the location stated in the application or permit.

-F. Permit amendments or new permits are required for any change in well size, depth, or use, or an increase in production over the permitted amount.
+G. Permit amendments or new permits are required for any change in well size, depth, or use, or an increase in production over the permitted amount.

 RULE 8.7 REPORTING AND MONITORING:

-C. WATER QUALITY SAMPLING: Owners of registered wells shall allow the District to sample such wells for water quality analysis as often as deemed necessary to implement District goals, but no more frequently than annually, except for:
+C. Water Quality Sampling: Owners of registered wells shall allow the District to sample such wells for water quality analysis as often as deemed necessary to implement District goals, but no more frequently than annually, except for:

 1) monitor wells, which may be sampled semi-annually or quarterly; or

-2) where there is evidence of, or a complaint has been filed with the District alleging, contamination of groundwater in the area where the well is located.
+2) where there is evidence of, or a complaint has been filed with the District alleging contamination of groundwater in the area where the well is located.

-RULE 9.1 WELL SPACING (§ 36.116):
+RULE 9.0 WELL SPACING (§ 36.116):

 A. All water wells intended for domestic and livestock use shall be a minimum of fifty feet (50 ft.) from property lines and public roadways.
 On any new division of property, new property lines shall also be fifty feet (50ft.) from any existing wells, unless the owner of the existing well grants a variance to the adjoining landowner.
 Where public roadways are involved it is permissible to use the centerline of a public roadway to calculate the distance required for the setback of a tract bordering a roadway.

 RULE 10.
-PRODUCTION AND DEPLETION LIMITATIONS
+PRODUCTION AND DEPLETION LIMITATIONS; AGGREGATE WITHDRAWAL

 RULE 10.1 PRODUCTION LIMITATIONS:

-B. The District may deny in whole or part any permit application which, due to its proposed production volume, will cause or contribute to water table decline with potential impairment to existing use in the aquifer(s), or relevant parts thereof, or would have a high probability of exceeding a seven (7) foot drawdown of the water table over a three year period.
+A. The District may deny in whole or part any permit application which, due to its proposed production volume, will cause or contribute to water table decline with potential impairment to existing use in the aquifer(s), or relevant parts thereof, or would have a high probability of exceeding a seven (7) foot drawdown of the water table over a three year period.

 RULE 11.
-WASTE and POLLUTION
+WASTE AND POLLUTION

 RULE 11.1 PROHIBITION AGAINST WASTE: